Null Hypothesis Significance Testing

 Model 2

 Next, we explore an alternative specification of our regression model to deepen our understanding of the experimental effects.
 Rather than treating the two experimental condition indicators — interval_CI and text_extra — as having independent effects on the outcome variable (wtp_final), we introduce an interaction term between these predictors.
 This approach allows us to investigate whether the impact of one experimental condition on participants’ willingness to pay for the special boulder depends on the level of the other condition.
-This is a common type of model fit for a 2 by 2 (2X2) factorial design.
+This is a common type of model fit for a 2 by 2 factorial design.

 Incorporating an interaction term into the regression model acknowledges the possibility of a synergistic or conditional relationship between viewing confidence intervals (CI) versus prediction intervals (PI) and the presence of additional explanatory text.
-It provides a nuanced analysis that can uncover patterns not evident when considering these factors in isolation.

 To fit the model with the interaction, we modify our Model 1 code to fit a second model as follows: